 2. Showcase the values and traditions of the holiday

-One example of a campaign that did this well was the ‘Kongsi Home Project’, a campaign that was co-developed by creative agency Ensemble and telecommunications company Maxis, and ran in Malaysia for Chinese New Year 2016.
+One example of a campaign that did this well was the ‘Kongsi Home Project’, a campaign that was co-developed by creative agency Ensemble and telecommunications company Maxis, and ran in Malaysia.
 In this campaign, consumers were able to donate to a charity that builds homes for underprivileged families simply by shopping on certain online platforms, giving them an easy way to be altruistic at a time of year when people are thinking about others, while also garnering some goodwill for Maxis and the shopping platforms involved.

 3. Create a social media campaign that encourages user-generated content